 All questions, customer service, grades and transcript questions are to be directed to MTI, NOT ANDREWS UNIVERSITY for this course.
 We recommend that you take an introduction to Canvas course as well to become more comfortable with our LMS.
 This can be done by clicking on the help tab, then Canvas 101 .
 If you are having trouble with Canvas, technical support is available online 24/7 under the help tab, then report a problem .
 Prerequisites All MTI courses are designed for educators who have a minimum of a bachelor's degree and professional educator license.
 Prior to beginning the course, check with your district office to ensure that credit will be accepted for salary increase and professional development.
-Required Books and Materials Yule, George.
-The Study of Language .
-Cambridge University Press.
-2022.
-ISBN 978-1009233408.
+Course Resources Resources provided for this course can be found towards the bottom of this document in the section labeled Course Resources .